 Today’s Cubs Birthdays (April 16)

 His real name was Ernest Phelps, but he was known as Babe throughout most of his big league career.
 He was also known as Blimp when he played for the Cubs; a tribute to the hefty 225 pounds he carried on his frame.
 Phelps was a rarely used backup catcher for the Cubs in the early 30s, biding his time on the bench behind Hall of Famer Gabby Hartnett.
 The Cubs didn’t think they needed Blimp, so they released him after the 1934 season.
-The Brooklyn Dodgers snatched him up pretty quickly, and the Blimp turned into the Babe.”Babe” Phelps went on to become a 3-time all-star catcher for the Dodgers.
+The Brooklyn Dodgers snatched him up pretty quickly, and Blimp officially became the Babe.
+Babe Phelps went on to become a three-time All-Star catcher for the Dodgers.
 His .367 average in 1936 was the highest ever for a catcher who qualified for the batting title.
 Unfortunately for the Dodgers, he was also a hypochondriac, and had a horrible fear of flying.
 Those two factors contributed to ending his major league baseball career prematurely.
 Phelps retired at age 34 with a lifetime batting average of .310.

 Tommy had exactly one big league at bat.
 It came on June 21, 1927 at Sportsman Park in St. Louis.
 Tommy pinch hit for Cubs pitcher Percy Jones in the seventh inning against Cardinals pitcher Flint Rehm.
 Unfortunately for Tommy, Flint was a 20-game-winner that season.
 Sewell didn’t get on base and never got another chance in the big leagues.
 After that he played in the minor leagues for another four years before hanging up his spikes.
 Tommy couldn’t even brag about his big league experience when he came home to Alabama.
 His brother Joe was a Hall of Famer, another brother Luke also played in the big leagues, and so did his cousin Rip.

 Ed was a local Chicago boy (Bowen High School), and a utility infielder during his time with the Cubs (his only time in the big leagues).
 He was used as a defensive replacement, pinch hitter, and pinch runner.
 His lifetime average was .209, and he hit one homer.
 The pitcher who served it up was former Cub Hal Jeffcoat.